CodersCampus/supportDocs/docs/item/HOW_TO_IMPLEMENT_CURSOR_GUARDRAILS.md

 ## Step 1: Create Your Rule Files

 Guardrails are implemented using **MDC rule files**.
 These guide the AI to respond according to your project's stack, style, and expectations.
+You can click the Settings cog in top-right corner and go to Rules from there.

 Example structure: